clayton/modern_queue_dashboard/README.md

 # Modern Queue Dashboard

 A mountable Rails engine that provides a clean dashboard **specifically designed for monitoring [Solid Queue](https://github.com/basecamp/solid_queue)** jobs.
-Built with Tailwind CSS, Turbo frames, and Stimulus controllers.

 ![Dashboard Screenshot](screenshots/dashboard.png)

+## Why not use Mission Control?

+(Mission Control)[https://github.com/rails/mission_control-jobs] is a great tool for monitoring Active Job in Rails.
+I mostly forgot that it existed and built this for fun.
+You should probably just use that. 😄

 ## Why the "Modern Queue Dashboard"?